 Banana Pudding with Sour Cream

-This recipe for Banana Pudding with Sour Cream has just six ingredients AND it’s no-bake.
-It’s a comfort food dessert that’s decadent and delicious.
+This recipe for Banana Pudding with Sour Cream and Cool Whip has just six ingredients AND it’s no-bake.
+It tastes like the old fashioned kind, but without turning on the oven.

 the top of no cook banana pudding in a white baking dish.